 NVMe over Fabrics using Fibre Channel (FC-NVMe) was developed by the T11 committee of the International Committee for Information Technology Standards (INCITS).
-FC enables the mapping of other protocols on top of it, such as NVMe, SCSI and IBM's proprietary Fibre Connection (Ficon), to send data and commands between host and target storage devices.
+FC enables the mapping of other protocols on top of it, such as NVMe, SCSI and IBM's proprietary Fibre Connection, to send data and commands between host and target storage devices.

 NVMe over Fabrics using TCP/IP

 TCP is a widely accepted standard for establishing and maintaining network communications when exchanging data across a network.
-TCP will work in conjunction with IP, as both protocols used together facilitate communications across the internet and private networks.
+TCP works in conjunction with IP, as both protocols used together facilitate communications across the internet and private networks.
 The TCP transport binding in NVMe-oF defines how the data between a host and a non-volatile memory subsystem are encapsulated and delivered.

 Storage industry support for NVMe and NVMe-oF

-Established storage vendors and startups alike are competing for a position within the market.
+Established storage vendors and startups are competing for a position within the market.
 All-flash NVMe and NVMe-oF storage products include the following:

 Chipmakers, network vendors prep the market